anebz/cloud/Accreditations/aws_developer_associate.md

 With a CodeDeploy agent in an EC2 instance, the instances can be used in Codedeploy deployments.
 The agent cleans up log files to conserve disk space.

-With Codedeploy deployment groups, in EC2 they're a set of individual instances targeted for delpoyment.
+With Codedeploy deployment groups, in EC2 they're a set of individual instances targeted for deployment.

 ### ECS